Stackdriver/stackdriver-prometheus-sidecar/README.md

 # - ...
 ```

-  * If `type` is specified, it will override the metric type chosen by the Prometheus client.
-The sidecar will reject metrics of unknown type.
+  * All `static_metadata` entries must have `type` specified.
+This specifies the Stackdriver metric type and overrides the metric type chosen by the Prometheus client.
   * If `value_type` is specified, it will override the default value type for counters and gauges.
 All Prometheus metrics have a default type of double.

 #### Counter Aggregator